guettli/lets-fix-js/README.md

 # Let's fix JS

 JavaScript is everywhere.
-It got better during the last years, but some things are still inconvient.
+It got better during the last years, but some things are still  inconvenient.

 ## Long term goal: fix the flaws.

-Before fixing the flaws concensus is needed.
+Before fixing the flaws consensus is needed.

 ## Current step: Write down the flaws

-Before concenus can be reached, the flaws need to be written down.
+Before consensus can be reached, the flaws need to be written down.

 ## Feedback needed